-But, I will also tell you, once again, that each and every one of those exercises will only target the muscles involved with the leg that is pushing off the ground just like the ones listed in the table.
+But, I will also tell you that once again, each and every one of those exercises will only target the muscles involved with the leg that is pushing off the ground just like the ones listed in the table.

-They will not target, nor add any additional resistance, to help you strengthen or quicken the muscles needed to pull and lift the other leg off the ground.
+They will not target, nor add any additional resistance, to help you strengthen the muscles needed to pull and lift the other leg off the ground.
 You know, the leg that makes up a big part of your stride as you stretch forward to run?”

 Now, you might be saying to yourself, “Yeah, I understand that, but since there is no resistance on this ‘airborne leg’, why should I bother to train for that motion?”